 9 indoor activities for hyperactive kids

 Being stuck inside can give any kid cabin fever.
-But kids who struggle with hyperactivity or impulsivity may seem to be literally bouncing off the walls.
-Here are nine indoor activities that can keep even the most active child entertained.
+But kids who struggle with hyperactivity can seem like they’re bouncing off the walls when they’re cooped up indoors.

 Come up with a list of hard-to-find or hidden things in your house and give it to your child.
 Searching for the items can help keep both body and brain moving.
 Just be sure you match the quest with your child’s age and abilities.
 Here are some age-specific ideas: